MantasKul/PhoneBookApp/README.md

 The application is connected to a local MS SQL Server Database where contacts are stored.
 The application/database uses Stored Procedures to handle queries.

-# Launching (to be updated)
+# Launching

 To launch this application you can follow these steps:
 1. Setup MS SQL Management Studio (https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16)
+2. Launch the server
-2. In MS SQL create a database called "PhoneBookDB"
+3. In MS SQL create a database called "PhoneBookDB"
-3. In MS SQL Create a table using the "CreatePhoneBookTable" Stored Procedure
+4. In MS SQL Create a table using the "CreatePhoneBookTable" Stored Procedure
+5. Download the Phonebook 1.0 release "Phonebook.zip" (left side on the github repository)
+6. Extract the zip file to the desired directory
+7. Inside the Phonebook folder, open the "ServerConnectionString.txt" file
-4. In the "App.config" file change the Data Source name to your MS SQL Server Name
+8. Change the Data Source to your server name
-5. Compile the code using your preferred IDE/method
+9. Launch the "PhoneBookApp.exe"

 In the future there will be a built application that should not require compiling and require only setting up MS SQL and the Server Name should be changed easily (a JSON/text config file or something similar).